 Risk management is carried out by the Executives of the Group and approved by the board of Directors.

-The Group's financial instruments consist mainly of deposits with banks, accounts receivable and payable, loans to and from subsidiaries, leases and shares.
+The Group's financial instruments consist mainly of cash and cash equivalents, accounts receivable and payable, loans to and from subsidiaries (which eliminate in these consolidated financial statements), leases and shares.